Localised and very action-packed, extremely helpful in my line of work.

 Build a Crisis Communications Protocol to Act Promptly & Avoid Pitfalls

-This 1-day workshop combines crisis management best practices training with immersive crisis.
+This 1-day workshop integrates crisis management best practices with immersive crisis simulations.
 Identify crucial inflection points in critical decision-making.
 Draw out lessons learnt from the best and worst crisis management scenarios.
 Test and refine the skills needed for proactive crisis response.
 Review when, where and how to start the reputation recovery process.
 Engage, support and motivate employees post-crisis.

 Interactive Exercises at Every Crisis Communications Stage